Purpose now email book

 • An entrepreneurship org. launched to 5,000 members and made over $30,000 in 2 ½ weeks.

-• A health-focused launch to 100 high-ticket members added $40,000 in ARR.
+• A health-focused community launched to 100 high-ticket members and added $40,000 in ARR.

 • An author & speaker launched a 4-week promotion in their membership community and saw an additional $30,000 in revenue.